cryptic-resolver/cr.rb/README.md

 #   We use a key 'disp' to display its original form
 #   Because the case sometimes contains details to help we understand
 #
-#   And 'disp' && 'desc' is both MUST-HAVE
+#   And 'disp' && 'desc' is both MUST-HAVE.
+#   But if you use 'same', all other infos are not needed.
 #
 [xdg]
 disp = "XDG"